 Even though the author is exaggerating a bit by saying, “FAITH is the “eternal elixir” which gives life, power, and action to the impulse of thought!”
 It’s safe to say that without faith in what you’re doing, you won’t do much in life.

 Your faith is the force that will help you get started and also the fuel that will keep you going.
 Make sure to cherish your belief and don’t forget to endorse it.
 Otherwise, your dream will be only that, a dream.

 Lesson #3: Write Down Your Goals

 Napoleon Hill repeatedly suggests in the book to formulate a plan.
 To clearly state your goals and desires.
-To write everything down and to regularly check what you’ve written.
+And more importantly, to write everything down and to regularly check what you’ve written.

-According to some experts, writing things down, on a piece of paper, has a some serious benefits to our ability to remember stuff.
+According to some experts, writing things down, on a piece of paper, enhances our ability to remember stuff.

-Yes, we have access to Evernote, Google Keep, Word, and other online tools that are easiear to use and can be accesseed on multimple devicec.
-But, the old fashioned pen and paper seem to have a greater impact on our brain.
-Here we’re talking about positive impact – rewirering the brain and stuff.
+Yes, we have access to Evernote, Google Keep, Word, and other online tools that are easier to use and can be accessed on multiple devices.
+Still, the old-fashioned pen and paper seem to have a greater impact on our brain.
+Here we’re talking about positive impact – rewiring the brain and stuff.

 The grand idea is to see your plan every day.
 This will remind you why you’ve started in the first place and also what you should be doing, now.